brianhouse/art_and_code/units/0_algorithm/lecture.md

 ## Course

 From here on out, we're going to continue to write **algorithms**, but they will be for a computer instead of a human.
 As humans, we intuitively rely on a common context to understand what is being said to us.
 Lacking this, a computer depends on us to use an unambiguous formal language that it knows how to interpret.
 That is what a programming language is.

-There are many programming languages out there, but in this course we are going to use Python from within the Processing Environment.
-In fact, your homework for next time is to download that and get it running—there are [instructions](getting_started.md) on how to do that on the syllabus.
+There are many programming languages out there, but in this course we are going to use Python from within the Processing Environment, which is a platform designed for artists.

+The link to the syllabus is up on Moodle.
+When you click it, it will take you over to a platform called GitHub — this is a common platform used by coders to keep track of software as they develop it.
+We're not going to use GitHub for code in this class, but _I_ use it to work on the course materials.
+So I may change things over the course of the semester, but whatever is up on GitHub is the way to go.
+That includes the course schedule—you'll have to look at the syllabus to know the due dates for things, and it might change as we go.

-In addition to **algorithm** are several other qualities associated with digital media, and in this course we'll deal with **coordinates**, **repetition**, **indeterminacy**,  **nonlinearity**, **recombination**, **glitch**, **emergence**, and **interface**.
+That said, the structure of the course is really simple.
+In addition to **algorithm** are several other qualities associated with digital media, and in this course we'll deal with **coordinates**, **repetition**, **indeterminacy**,  **nonlinearity**, **recombination**, **glitch**, and **emergence**.
 For each one of these, I'll introduce the structure, show some of the context within art history, explain how you program it in Python, and then you'll complete an artwork (or as we'll call it, a "sketch").

 And that is it in a nutshell.
 The only additional component is that once over the course of the semester, each one of you will give a short presentation about a digital media artist.
 The idea there is that we get a sense of some of the breadth of practices that are out there.
 We'll have a couple of those each week, and it may or may not line up with what we're working on that week, but that's ok.
 You can sign up for presentations via Moodle, it's first come first served, so check that out.

-In fact, everything is up on Moodle, and we'll be leaning on that heavily to administer the course, so please take some time to be familiar with that.
-From here on out, I'll do all my communication through the Stream (do people get emails when I post?)

-Please look at the syllabus in particular for policies, how the grading works, and so forth.
+Also, please look at the syllabus in particular for policies, how the grading works, and so forth.
+The one really important thing to mention is there is no late work in this course — you submit things before class, we all look at the results together, and then that's it.

 ## Finish

 What questions do you have for me now?

 I'd like everyone to fill out a questionnaire online they haven't already.

-One important thing is that you will need to bring a laptop to this class.
-If that is a problem for anyone, please indicate that on the questionnaire.

 You have homework for next class, which is up on Moodle, which is to get set up with Python Mode for Processing.
 If you have problems getting that going, please email me or comment on the assignment.